 These inks are designed to meet the demands of even the most critical photographers and graphic artists.
 This ink offers increased pigment density for richer color expression.

-When printing on photo papers, the Chroma Optimizer works like a “clear coat” layer.
-Chroma Optimizer (CO) works to enhance the quality further and ensure uniformity of light reflection.
+The Chroma Optimizer (CO) works like a “clear coat” layer when printing on photo papers.
+It enhances the quality further and ensures uniformity of light reflection.

-This unique ink system help enables a broad color gamut with more delicate details in dark areas and improved gloss uniformity.
+This unique ink system helps enable a broad color gamut with more delicate details in dark areas and improved gloss uniformity.
 The new LUCIA PRO ink set also significantly reduces bronze and graininess.

 Whether recreating an artistic masterpiece or printing a set of construction drawings, the new Canon pigment inks will help you achieve much more outstanding results.